 Introduction to Year-Over-Year Growth

-Year-on-Year (YoY) Growth compares the change in an annualized statistic over two similar periods, often the current and preceding years as of the fiscal year’s close date.
+Year-over-Year (YoY) Growth compares the change in an annualized statistic over two similar periods, often the current and preceding years as of the fiscal year’s close date.
 This study is commonly used to compare the pace of revenue increase over the last year.
 Businesses can also use the YOY growth formula, which displays commercial success as a percentage over the last year.

 Growth Over Last Year’s Formula